morgulbrut/kicadWorkshop/docu.md

 ```

+## Plugins
+KiCad has a plugin system.
+Unfortunately there is no offical plugin database, repo, whaterver yet.

+As a cool example I recommend to look at [kicad-round-tracks](https://github.com/stimulu/kicad-round-tracks).

-# Shortcuts
+## Shortcuts
 Some handy shortcuts I found out there on the Web.

 | Key               | Schematic editor         | PCB Editor                     |
 |:------------------|:-------------------------|:-------------------------------|